 There are many devices you need to run your home.
-During the warm season you may need an air conditioning system or a heat pump.
+During the summer you may need an air conditioning system or a heat pump.
 During the cold months, most homeowners require a furnace or air handler.
-Then you include washer and dryers, dishwashers, refrigerators…the list seems to never end.
+Then you include washer and dryers, ranges, refrigerators…the list seems to never end.

-But a thing homeowners definitely know is they require hot water.
-Most homes have a water heater – or in some instances a boiler is used to heat the water.
-Are you sure which heating system your home uses to heat your water?
-BW/Cook Service Experts is here to help clarify the difference between the two heating systems.
+But a thing homeowners absolutely know is they need hot water.
+Most people have a water heater – or in some instances a boiler is used to heat the water.
+Do you know which heating system your home uses to heat your water?
+BW/Cook Service Experts is here to help explain the difference between the two water heating systems.

-A water heater is a big tank that, yes, heats water.
+A water heater is a big tank that, you guessed it, heats water.
 The heat is either produced by burning gas or by utilizing electricity.
-A traditional water heater will heat the water and then keep it at that temperature until the water is used, either for a hot shower, the dishwasher, or any other hot water need.
-As the hot water flows to where it is needed, fresh cold water enters in the bottom of the tank so it can also be warmed for use around your home.
+A typical water heater will heat the water and then keep it at that temperature until the water is used, either for a hot shower, the dishwasher, or any other hot water need.
+As the hot water is used, fresh cold water enters in the bottom of the tank so it can also be warmed for use around your home.

 A boiler, on the other hand, can heat water that is used to warm the home and give you hot water.
-A particular type of boiler can heat the water until it turns into steam.
-The steam can heat the water for the home but can also be circulated throughout the home and give warmth through radiators.
+A particular type of boiler can heat the water to the point it turns into steam.
+The steam can heat the water for the home but can also be distributed throughout the home and give warmth through radiators.
 A boiler is also capable of heating the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very adaptable heating systems that provide great comfort during the cold season.
+Boilers are very adaptable heating systems that give you great comfort during the cold winter months.
 Updated boilers are also very energy efficient.